 There are a variety of “sports drinks” on the market today, but does the average exerciser really need this to stay hydrated?
 Here, we’ll take a look at the potential benefits and risks of drinking a sports drink as a person with diabetes.

 Why staying hydrated is important for people with diabetes

 Dehydration can be subtle or severe.
 Not drinking enough water during a regular day can lead to mild dehydration that you may not even notice.

-Becoming legitimately dehydrated after a long bout of exercise, an extremely hot day, or during an illness (vomiting, diarrhea, etc.) can cause a noticeable spike in your blood sugar.
+Becoming legitimately dehydrated after a long bout of exercise, an extremely hot day, or during an illness (vomiting, diarrhea, etc.) can cause a noticeable spike in your blood glucose (blood sugar).

 When you become dehydrated, the amount of water in your bloodstream decreases, which means the glucose (sugar) in your bloodstream becomes more concentrated.

-While there isn’t technically more sugar suddenly in your bloodstream, the ratio of sugar and water has changed, making your blood sugar level measure much higher.
+While there isn’t technically more sugar suddenly in your bloodstream, the ratio of sugar and water has changed, making your blood glucose level measure much higher.

-Dehydration can lead to mildly higher blood sugar levels or significant spikes in your blood sugar.
+Dehydration can lead to mildly higher blood glucose levels or significant spikes in your blood glucose.

 What is in most of today’s sports drinks?

 Sports drinks are designed to help you maintain healthy hydration levels during and after certain types of exercise.